Find out what lurks in the psyche of top comic Daniel

-It won’t be night for the feint-hearted as award-winning comedian Daniel Sloss examines his own psyche at Cumbernauld Theatre on Sunday.
+It won’t be night for the faint-hearted as award-winning comedian Daniel Sloss examines his own psyche at Cumbernauld Theatre on Sunday.

 Despite just finishing 25 dates of NOW at the Edinburgh Fringe, Daniel couldn’t wait to get back on stage as he sets out to discover if he’s a sociopath.